 This is a critical final step in the competitive bid process.
 This is an opportunity to bring the project team, stakeholders, and executives back together and summarize the results from the competitive bid (see above).
 Do you have enough information to make a decision to move forward?
 Is everyone aligned?
 At this point you will want to gain some formal acknowledgment on the decision to either move forward (GO!), end the project (NO GO!), or go back for further information etc.

 I hope that you have found this article helpful and hope you apply these tips to your next competitive bid.
-If you would like more information on our 4 Steps To Agile Procurement, please contact us at firstname.lastname@example.org.
-Our organization offers deep training on the methodology and other procurement related practices for both Procurement and Sales Professionals which you can find here on our website: https://procurepro.ca/services/training/
+If you would like more information on our 4 Steps to Agile Procurement, please contact us at info@ProcurePro.ca.
+Our organization also offers deep training on the methodology and other procurement related practices for both Procurement and Sales Professionals.